aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/set-canvas-size-and-mode/_index.md

 Finally, we save the CAD image to a PDF file using the specified options, completing the **convert CAD to PDF** process.

-## Step 5: Create TiffOptions and Set VectorRasterizationOptions (export cad to tiff)
+## Step 5: create TiffOptions and set vectorRasterizationOptions (export CAD to TIFF)

+`TiffOptions` configures TIFF output parameters such as compression and resolution.

 ```java
 // Create an instance of TiffOptions